alekszlat/A.R.E.S/README.md

-# J.A.R.V.I.S – Local Voice Assistant
+# A.R.E.S – Artificial Reasoning Engineered System

-Jarvis is a **fully local voice assistant** that combines:
+Ares is a **fully local voice assistant** that combines:
 - 🎤 **Whisper.cpp** for speech-to-text (STT)
 - 🧠 **Llama.cpp** for natural language processing (LLM)
 - 🔊 **Piper** for text-to-speech (TTS)
 - 👂 **OpenWakeWord** for wake word detection ("Hey Jarvis")

 Everything runs **offline** — no internet is required for processing.
-Jarvis is designed to be modular, hackable, and extendable to control smart devices or even robots.
+Ares is designed to be modular, hackable, and extendable to control smart devices or even robots.

 ---

 ## ✨ Features (Current Progress)

-✅ **Wake Word ("Hey Jarvis")**
+✅ **Wake Word ("Hey Ares/Ares")**
 - Powered by [OpenWakeWord](https://github.com/dscripka/openWakeWord?tab=readme-ov-file)
 - Starts listening only after hearing the wake phrase